 - 1 cup Reese’s peanut butter chips, melted

 - Break pretzels into pieces.
 Mix together with cheerios and mini-marshmallows.

-- Melt chocolate chips and peanut butter chips together by microwaving in glass bowl for a minute.
+- Melt chocolate chips and peanut butter chips together by microwaving in a glass bowl for a minute.
 After one minute, stir chips and microwave for 30 seconds at a time stirring in between.

-Pack these up these little treats in a cute little gingham gift box, and you’ve got a perfect Valentine’s gift for a teacher or neighbor.
+Pack these up these little treats in a cute little gingham gift box, and you’ve got a perfect Christmas or Valentine’s gift for a teacher or neighbor.
 These Chocolate Peanut Butter Pretzel Clusters are so simple… your kids can make them almost all by themselves.

 What would be better than a sweet treat that your child helped to make?
 Chocolate is the perfect holiday gift!